nokyotsu/parrots/en/5_human.md

 do what we want to do and it's always been very successful for us ...

 I'll tell you what's happened.
-It's as if we've actually kind of put the sort of ``pause'' button on our own process of evolution, because we have put a buffer around us, which consists of---you know---medicine and education and buildings, and all these kinds of things that protect us from the normal environmental pressures.
+It's as if we've actually kind of put the sort of "pause" button on our own process of evolution, because we have put a buffer around us, which consists of---you know---medicine and education and buildings, and all these kinds of things that protect us from the normal environmental pressures.
 And, it's our ability to make tools that enables us